Are you looking for great gifts for people with Parkinson’s disease?

 3. Weighted Gloves

 Weighted gloves are used for training and workouts, but they can also come in handy for people with Parkinson’s.
-They minimize tremors and stabilize the hands.
+They can minimize tremors and stabilize the hands.

 Check out this video for other great weighted gloves.